upsmart/UpSmart-Cad-Uploader/wordpress/wp-content/themes/clean-retina/readme.txt

 * Featured Slider will show featured images, Title and excerpt of the respected added post's IDs.

 == Changelog ==
+= 1.2.1.1 =
+* Changed theme description in style.css file.
+* Clean Retina now available in Polish Language.
+Thanks to Mr. Adam Klimowski <adamklimowski@gmail.com> for providing us with the translation.
+* Fetured Slider now not only supports Post IDs but also Page IDs.
+* Changed the recommended height, width to 250px and 978px respectively for custom-header.
+* POT file updated.

 = 1.2.1 =
 * Site title and description now appears above the site logo.
 Before it appeared below.
 * Making functions (that are not hooked to any action hook or action filter) pluggable for child theme support.